Road Traffic Collisions and Casualties 2024 Review

 There has been a slight decreasing trend in car users killed or seriously injured in recent years.

-Car User KSI casualties comparison by age and between 2022 & 2023
+Dorset Council Car User KSI casualties comparison charts by age

 The most notable observation from the above charts is that young (17-24 year old) car users accounted for a much lower proportion of all car users killed or seriously injured in recent years when compared to the baseline figure (40).
 It is still high and one of the factors for this may be driver inexperience.